Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 Read more about this mattress

-Our Reviews of 5 Best Mattresses for Arthritis and Fibromyalgia
+List of 5 Best Mattresses for Arthritis and Fibromyalgia Relief

 Best Overall — Editor’s Choice - Winkbed

-I’ve put the Winkbed in my review of the best mattresses for fibromyalgia and arthritis because of its extensive firmness variety that can please any type of sleeper.
+The Winkbed is included in this list of the best mattresses for fibromyalgia and arthritis because of its extensive firmness variety that can please any type of sleeper.
 The mattress comes in four different firmness levels and even has an option designed specifically for heavier users, so it covers most demands.

 The Winkbed is a hybrid mattress, meaning it can offer you both uniform support and pretty decent contouring so that you’ll spend less time trying to find a comfortable position.